 A field trial usually consists of 3 steps:-

 1. Selecting and recruiting a handful of different participants who reflect the intended customer profiles for the product.
 Identifying suitable and willing participants is often the most challenging part of the process but is a good learning experience in its own right we usually find.

 2. Giving the participants a trial product (free of change) for a period of, say, 4 weeks and asking them simply to ‘live with’ the product and record for us their uses and reactions.
-We can provide them with a small dictaphone for them to record ad-hoc comments or reactions as they occur and also a cheap disposable camera for them to take photos of them using the product.
+We can provide them with a small dictaphone for them to record ad-hoc comments or reactions as they occur and we also ask them to take photos of them using the product.